rubenafo/wp-d3/trunk/readme.txt

 4. Example displaying D3 chart taking from bl.ocks.org, in <a href="http://figurebelow.com/d3/wp-d3-and-day-hour-heatmap/">figurebelow.com</a>

 == Changelog ==
+= 2.4.1 =
+* Security fix release to prevent CSRF attacks to the plugin functionality.
+* D3.js library updated to latest v4.3.
 = 2.4 =
 * Updated D3 library to D3 v4.22.
 * Added a settings option to switch between D3v3.5 and D3v4.2